 Suboxone comes in many forms.
 One is a sublingual film.
 Another form is the dissolvable tablet form that many addicts choose to take.
 Which kind works best for you can be discussed with your treatment center or doctor.
-The medication also comes in patch form that can be stuck on an arm and used over the course of a couple of days.
+It is also in patch form and can be stuck on an arm and used over a couple of days.
 Suboxone has a long half-life – 24 to 72 hours – so it’s a convenient medication in that you don’t have to remember to take a pill all the time.

 Addicts have a serious problem.
 Believe it or not, most addicts realize that the problem exists.
 They’re just too scared of going through the physical and emotional pain that sometimes comes with opiate withdrawal.
 Drugs like Suboxone enable more addicts to confidently and fearlessly face their addiction without the intense withdrawal effects that sometimes come with opiate addiction.
 It’s definitely a drug that has a place in some people’s line of defense against relapse.

 Most people will take Suboxone for 6 months to a year, but if it’s prescribed for longer, don’t be surprised.
-Depending on the severity of the addiction, it can be a couple of years before you’re ready to tackle the world without Suboxone.
+Depending on the severity of addiction, it can be a couple of years before you’re ready to go without Suboxone.
 And that’s okay.
-The important thing is that you’re doing what your doctors and counselors say you need to do in order to stay well, and Suboxone can be an important part of your treatment plan for as long as they believe it’s necessary.
+The important thing is that you follow what your doctors and counselors suggest in order to stay well.
+Suboxone can be an important part of your treatment plan for as long as they believe it’s necessary.
 During Suboxone treatment, counseling services and group meetings will also help to increase the quality of recovery and life you have after drug and alcohol addiction.

 When you’re ready to take the first step and get help, our counselors are available 24 hours a day.
 Call 844-903-2111.